Fürth: Judaism

 The position enjoyed by Jews in Fürth (compared with other towns) led to the sobriquet "Franconian Jerusalem", though this is based on an older, pejoratively intended reference to Fürth.

 Jewish residents are mentioned as early as 1440; in 1528 the Margrave of Ansbach, George the Pious, permitted two Jews, Perman and Uriel, to settle in Fürth (in return for high taxes), and from then on the number of Jewish residents increased.

-By the 17th century, there was a local Yeshiva (Talmudic academy) of considerable repute, and in 1617, a synagogue was built.
+By the 17th century, there was a local Yeshiva (Talmudic academy, Fürth Yeshiva) of considerable repute, and in 1617, a synagogue was built.
 In 1653, the first Jewish hospital in Germany (and Fürth's first hospital) was built.

 When Emperor Leopold I deported the Viennese Jews in 1670, many upper-class Jewish families moved to Fürth, and by 1716 there were about 400 Jewish families in the town.
 In 1807, the proportion of Jews in the overall population was about 19%.
 Following the Mediatization and the Bavarian Judenedikt (Jewish Edict) of 1813, there were more restrictions on Jews.
 In particular, the Matrikelparagraph provisions prevented Jewish immigration.
 In 1824, the Talmudic academy was closed.
 The Bavarian Judenedikt of 1813, with its restrictions on Jewish life and Jewish immigration was rescinded by the law of 29 June 1851, and further laws dated 16 April 1868, and 22 April 1871, which led to further emancipation of the Jews, and restrictions on residence were removed.
-By 1840, there were 2535 Jews living in Fürth, more than half of all Bavarian Jews.
+By 1840, there were 2,535 Jews living in Fürth, more than half of all Bavarian Jews.

 In 1862, a Jewish primary school was founded, followed by a secondary school in 1882.
 The highest number of Jewish residents was reached in 1880, at about 3,300.